amethystaurora-robo/EWS_Gottwald/README.md

 For one last touch, I can look at the instanton and transitions with different values of the bifurcation parameter.

-Now I also need to ensure that the spikes in the noise amplitude are ok.
-Those plots will also be here.

 <p>
   <img src="https://github.com/amethystaurora-robo/EWS_Gottwald/blob/main/figures/3D_edge_inst_det.png" width="400">